AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 That populated the "Options Fields" memo with all the values I wanted, so I then clicked the "Next" button.

-Answered the next question "Should one... be... default" NO, and clicked Next.
+I then answered the next question "Should one... be... default" NO, and clicked Next.

-There will (probably) be something in the edit box.
-You can change it, if need be.
-Whatever is in the edit box will, at the end of the day, be what is "automatically typed" by clicking ONE OF the radio buttons.
-Which one?
-The one that is currently selected in the memo.
-To set what is "automatically typed" when you click one of the OTHER radio buttons, CHANGE WHICH "option field" is selected in the "option fields" memo, by clicking on a different one.
+You can change the contents of the edit box.
+Whatever is in the edit box will be what is "automatically typed" by clicking the radio button which is currently selected in the memo.
+To set what is "automatically typed" when you click one of the OTHER radio buttons, CHANGE which line is selected in the "option fields" memo, which can be done most simply by clicking on a different one.

-Work your way through all of the lines in the "option fields" memo, filling in suitable values (in the edit box) for each of them.
+Work your way through all of the lines in the "Option Fields" memo, filling in suitable values (in the edit box) for each of them.
 You can review the settings you've made simply by once more clicking on each option field in turn, looking at what comes up in the edit box.

 A gotcha: Is is entirely possible... but would be entirely pointless... to set the value for two or more radio buttons to be the same value.
 Be sure you haven't done this by mistake.